 - Suffering from lower back pain

-- Suffering from pregnancy complications, which could problems during labor.
+- Suffering from pregnancy complications, which could problems during labour.
 Pregnant women with fibroids face nearly 6 times the risk of giving birth to a cesarean section.

-- Procreative problems, such as childlessness, multiple miscarriages or premature labor.
+- Procreative problems, such as childlessness, multiple miscarriages or premature labour.